edxu96/RexNet/docs/PhD/README.md

 ### 4-4.
 The Second Stage: a Dynamic Pricing & Procurement Problem

 A new business as retailers in incumbent power systems can be field-tested in the second stage.
 As discussed in section 3, RexNet can be established in a hierarchical structure, so retailers can be introduced to represent a group of prosumers, which can be applied in incumbent power systems.
 Retailers act as market makers with one side being electricity market families and the other side being prosumers.
 Thus, retailers face a __dynamic pricing & procurement problem__.
-There is much relevant literature, like the newsvendor problem with multiple procurements in supply chains [wang2012multiordering](#reference), dynamic pricing techniques for capacity-constrained services [monahan2004dynamic](#reference) and inventory management for perishable products [nahmias2011perishable](#reference).
-There is similar literature like [nair2014energy](#reference) and [secomandi2014optimal](#reference), but their situations are not as complicated.
+There is much relevant literature:

+- like the newsvendor problem with multiple procurements in supply chains [wang2012multiordering](#reference),
+- dynamic pricing techniques for capacity-constrained services [monahan2004dynamic](#reference), inventory management for perishable products [nahmias2011perishable](#reference), ticket pricing [courty2003ticket](#reference).
+- There is similar literature like [nair2014energy](#reference) and [secomandi2014optimal](#reference), but their situations are not as complicated.

 ![](../../images/4-11.png)